 Gareth Hulse (oboe) After reading music at Cambridge, Gareth Hulse studied with Janet Craxton at the Royal Academy of Music, and with Heinz Holliger at the Freiburg Hochschule fur Musik.
 On his return to England he was appointed principal oboe with the Northern Sinfonia, a position he has since held with English National Opera and the London Philharmonic.
 He is principal oboe with the London Sinfonietta, and with them has performed concertos by some of the world's leading composers, such as Berio, Ligeti, Penderecki and Carter.
 Gareth is also a founder member of London Winds, with whom he recorded the award winning discs of the complete wind music of Richard Strauss, and the wind serenades of Mozart.
 He has been a member of the Nash Ensemble for many years, and with them has played in many countries both the classical repertoire and contemporary chamber music.
 Gareth Hulse teaches at the Royal College of Music.

 Richard Hosford (clarinet) Richard Hosford was born in Dorset.
-He studied at the Royal College of Music with Thea king and John McCaw. has a busy career as a soloist and chamber musician.
-He has been Principal Clarinet of the BBC Symphony Orchestra since 1994, having previously been Principal Clarinet with the London Philharmonic.
-As a member of the Chamber Orchestra of Europe he toured the world, also performing as a soloist with them and recording the Mozart and Copland concertos with the orchestra and Alexander Schneider on ASV.
+He studied at the Royal College of Music with Thea king and John McCaw. has a busy career.
+He has been Principal Clarinet of the BBC Symphony Orchestra since 1994, having previously held the same position the London Philharmonic.
+As a member of the Chamber Orchestra of Europe he toured extensively frequently performing as a soloist with them and recording the Mozart and Copland concertos.
 Richard is a committed chamber musician and has recorded all the major repertoire for wind ensemble with the Wind Soloists of the Chamber Orchestra of Europe.
-In addition to many Nash recordings he has recorded with the chamber ensemble Domus and the Florestan Piano Trio.
-He is a member of the Gaudier Ensemble and has recorded many works for strings and wind with them.
-In recent years his recordings of the Copland Concerto, the Brahms quintet with the Nash and the Brahms Trio have all been rated "First choice" by BBC Radio 3 Record Review.
+In addition to many Nash recordings he has recorded with the chamber ensemble Domus, the Florestan and Kungsbacka Piano Trios and the Gaudier Ensemble.
+In recent years his recordings of the Copland Concerto, the Brahms quintet (with the Nash) and the Brahms Trio have all been rated "First choice" by BBC Radio 3 Record Review.
 Richard teaches at the Royal College of Music.
-In 1998 he became a member of the Nash Ensemble.